 When it comes to crime, quite often state and federal laws will overlap.
 The general rule of thumb is, if the crime is committed in one state, then the typical course of action is for it to be considered a state crime unless it is classified as a federal crime.
 If the crime violates that state’s laws, such as murder, burglary, or rape, then it is tried in state court.
 If it violates federal laws, like kidnapping, drug trafficking, cybercrime, or counterfeiting, then it is tried in federal court.
 Also, a felony that is committed on federal property, crosses state lines, is committed in many states, or involves interstate or international commerce will often be deemed a federal crime.

 Under the US Constitution’s “Supremacy Clause,” if a crime fits as a state crime as well as a federal crime, the federal law will override state law and the case is tried in federal court.
 This is a fairly frequent occurrence and the federal authorities will take over the case, particularly when the suspect or the case is of interest to federal law enforcement.
 This seeming fluidity between federal and state courts can be very confusing — another good reason to have strong felony defense lawyers in Brooklyn on your side.

-The Federal Rules of Criminal Procedure provides direction on how certain federal criminal cases are handled in the General Trial Courts as well as the District Courts in the United States.
-Accompanying guidance on other, related matters include the Federal Rules of Civil Procedure and Federal Rules of Evidence.
+The Federal Rules of Criminal Procedure provide direction on how certain federal criminal cases are handled in the General Trial Courts as well as the District Courts in the United States.
+Accompanying guidance on other, related matters includes the Federal Rules of Civil Procedure and Federal Rules of Evidence.

 There are three types of crime: Infractions, misdemeanors, and felonies.
 Felonies are the most serious type of crime.
 Some of the more common felonies include kidnapping, aggravated assault and/or battery, murder, domestic violence, vandalism, arson, rape, burglary, robbery, DUI, manslaughter, fraud, and theft.
 It is important to note that some of these crimes may be misdemeanors, but there are several factors used to make that determination.